dedis/dela/docs/guideline.md

 # Programming guideline

 This page covers some opiniated rules that are not (or not enought) covered by the golang best practices.
+We first stick to the official and common golang best practices, using this as a complement.

 ## Files

-The root implementation of a package should always be located in a `mod.go` files.
+The root implementation of a package should always be located in a `mod.go` file.

 ## Comments